twio142/treemux/README.md

-# Tmux Side-Nvim-Tree
+# Treemux for Tmux

 Nothing has been this close to an IDE!

-`tmux-side-nvim-tree` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) file explorer, with additional cool features like:
+`Treemux` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) file explorer, with additional cool features like:

 - Automatic updates on Nvim-Tree as you change directory in shell.